Drne/cs3200finalproj/README.md

 * unit - string
 * recipe_id - FK(recipe)

+### Cuisine
+cuisine is a table representing a portable enumeration.
+The current possible values of cuisine are as follows:
+* AMERICAN
+* CHINESE

 ## User Interface Requirements
 The UI is running on a JS React webserver